The Great Dictator

-In his 1964 autobiography, Chaplin stated that he could not have made the film if he had known about the true extent of the horrors of the Nazi concentration camps at that time.
+In his 1964 autobiography, Chaplin stated that he could not have made the film had he known about the true extent of the Holocaust at that time.

 Plot

-On the Western Front in 1918, a Jewish Private fighting for the Central Powers nation of Tomainia valiantly saves the life of a wounded pilot, Commander Schultz, who carries valuable documents that could secure a Tomainian victory.
-However, after running out of fuel, their plane crashes into a tree and the Private subsequently suffers memory loss.
-Upon being rescued, Schultz is informed that Tomainia has officially surrendered to the Allied Forces, while the Private is carried off to a hospital.
+On the Western Front in 1918, a Jewish soldier fighting for the Central Powers nation of Tomainia valiantly saves the life of a wounded pilot, Commander Schultz, who carries valuable documents that could secure a Tomainian victory.
+However, after running out of fuel, their plane crashes into a tree and the soldier subsequently suffers memory loss.
+Upon being rescued, Schultz is informed that Tomainia has officially surrendered to the Allied Forces, while the Jewish soldier is carried off to a hospital.

-Twenty years later, still suffering from amnesia, the Private returns to his previous profession as a barber in a ghetto.
-The ghetto is now governed by Schultz who has been promoted in the Tomainian regime, which transformed into a fascist dictatorship under the ruthless Adenoid Hynkel.

-The Barber falls in love with a neighbor, Hannah, and together they try to resist persecution by military forces.
-The storm troopers capture the Barber and are about to hang him, but Schultz recognizes him and restrains them.
-By recognizing him, and reminding him of World War I, Schultz helps the Barber regain his memory.
+Twenty years later, still suffering from amnesia, the Jewish soldier returns to his previous profession as a barber in a ghetto.
+The ghetto is now governed by Schultz who has been promoted in the Tomainian regime, now transformed into a dictatorship under the ruthless Adenoid Hynkel.
+The barber falls in love with a neighbor, Hannah, and together they try to resist persecution by military forces.
+The stormtroopers capture the barber and are about to kill him, but Schultz recognizes him and restrains them.
+By recognizing him, and reminding him of World War I, Schultz helps the barber regain his memory.

 Meanwhile, Hynkel tries to finance his ever-growing military forces by borrowing money from a Jewish banker called Hermann Epstein, leading to a temporary ease on the restrictions on the ghetto.
 However, ultimately the banker refuses to lend him the money.
 Furious, Hynkel orders a purge of the Jews.
 Schultz protests against this inhumane policy and is sent to a concentration camp.
-He escapes and hides in the ghetto with the Barber.
+He escapes and hides in the ghetto with the barber.
 Schultz tries to persuade the Jewish family to assassinate Hynkel in a suicide attack, but they are dissuaded by Hannah.
-Troops search the ghetto, arrest Schultz and the Barber, and send both to a concentration camp.
+Troops search the ghetto, arrest Schultz and the barber, and send both to a concentration camp.
 Hannah and her family flee to freedom at a vineyard in the neighboring country of Osterlich.